SSCL-USENIX/SSCL/readme.md

 - `--training_cutoff`: Defines the cutoff point for separating training and testing data.
 - `--lr`: Sets the learning rate for the model's optimizer.
 - `--wd`: Determines the weight decay for optimizer regularization.
-- `--label_ratio`: Specifies the ratio of labeled data to be used during training.
+- `--label_ratio`: Specifies the ratio of labeled data for seen tasks used during training.
 - `--nps`: Number of projection samples for constructing gradient projection Memory.
 - `--bool_gpm`: Enables or disables the gradient projection mechanism.
 - `--b_m`: Sets the batch memory ratio for training.